-LAMP NAME ICON DESCRIPTION This lamp is on when the high READY Indicator voltage system is powered up and (Green) the vehicle is ready to drive.
+ICON LAMP NAME DESCRIPTION This lamp is on when the READY Indicator high-voltage system is powered (GREEN) up and the vehicle is ready to drive.
 This lamp is on when another Master Warning Lamp warning lamp or message is (ORANGE or RED) displayed in the instrument cluster.
-This lamp is on when: Hybrid System Malfunction has occurred in the Warning Lamp\1 high voltage system and/or (ORANGE) · High voltage leak to vehicle chassis and/or Emergency shut-off system has been activated.
-The shutoff system activates in the following conditions: - Front and side collisions in which the air bags are deployed. - Certain rear collisions. - Certain high voltage system malfunctions.
+This lamp is on when: Malfunction has occurred in the hybrid control system and/or High-voltage leak to vehicle chassis and/or Emergency shut-off system has been activated.
+The shut-off Hybrid System Warning Lamp system activates in the (ORANGE) following conditions: - Front and side collisions in which the air bags are deployed.
+Certain rear collisions. - Certain high-voltage system malfunctions.

-HIGH VOLTAGE (HV) PARTS LOCATIONS
+HIGH-VOLTAGE (HV) PARTS LOCATIONS